-Every three years, all UBC faculty and staff are invited to participate in the Workplace Experiences Survey.
-It’s the one opportunity you have to share feedback on your experiences of UBC as a workplace directly with the University.
+This November, faculty and staff were invited participate in the Workplace Experiences Survey.
 The survey findings are used to better understand faculty and staff experiences, needs, and priorities, and to help shape strategic planning and initiatives at both UBC-wide and at the unit level.
-Explore this site to learn more.

 Why your experiences matter to faculty, staff and students

 We’re a top-40 research institution where open, innovative thinking is changing the world.
 UBC Faculty and staff engagement has an impact on research, learning, and the student experience.